shehab400/Image-Processing-Task-1/README.md

 # Checkerboard Image Generation Task

-This Task involves generating a checkerboard image with smoothly changing colors, calculating its mean and standard deviation, drawing its histogram, and creating a warped version of the checkerboard.
+This Task involves generating a checkerboard image, calculating its mean and standard deviation, drawing its histogram, and creating a warped version of the checkerboard.
 The implementation is done in Python using `numpy` for array operations and `matplotlib` for visualization.

 ---